 How to Create Layered Panorama PSD with with Microsoft ICE

-Download and install Microsoft ICE from the link below.
-Microsoft ICE is only compatible with Windows (sorry Mac users).
+Download and install Microsoft ICE.
+Microsoft ICE is only compatible with Microsoft Windows.

 Run Microsoft ICE then go to File > New Panorama.
 If your panorama is created using a robotic head like the GigaPan, then choose File > New Structured Panorama.

 If you are creating a structured panorama, Microsoft ICE will automatically detect the settings for you.
 If everything looks alright, click OK.
 If you have a GigaPan or other robotic panoramic heads, this Structured Panorama tool will be very useful for you.
 I found better and more consistent results with this tool than Gigapan Stitch.

 Microsoft ICE will now render your panorama.
 This may take a minute or more but it’s a lot faster than Photoshop’s Photomerge.
 Here’s a screenshot of Microsoft ICE when it’s done processing your panorama.